finos/rune-dsl/documentation/documentation.rst

 * Function
 * Mapping (or *synonym*)

 This documentation details the purpose and features of each type of model component and highlights the relationships that exists among those.
-As the initial live application of the Rosetta DSL, examples from the ISDA CDM will be used to illustrate each of those artefacts.
+As the initial live application of the Rosetta DSL, examples from the ISDA CDM will be used to illustrate each of those features.

 Data Component
 --------------